fstwn/cockatoo/README.md

 ## Pecularities

 - The Rhino Python and Grasshopper GHPython development environments are [very](https://developer.rhino3d.com/guides/rhinopython/what-is-rhinopython/), [very](https://developer.rhino3d.com/guides/rhinopython/ghpython-component/) special.
 I am not going to write in-depth about this here.
 Everybody who is working with these tools on a regular basis should have come accross their oddities.
 If not - most of the information about these topics is available in the [Rhino Developer Docs](https://developer.rhino3d.com/)
-- Cockatoo uses an older version of NetworkX.
-To be more specific, [NetworkX 1.5](https://networkx.github.io/documentation/networkx-1.5/) is used for ... well, reasons.
+- To do all the juicy graph stuff, Cockatoo uses NetworkX.
+To be more specific, an older version - [NetworkX 1.5](https://networkx.github.io/documentation/networkx-1.5/) is used for... well, [reasons](https://www.grasshopper3d.com/forum/topics/ghpython-ironpython-engine-frames).
+To prevent problems with dead links and for reasons of simplicity, this specific networkx module is bundled with Cockatoo.

 ## Further Work and Feature Ideas